Frances Kelly Blomeyer Chair in Cancer Research

 Georgia Cancer Coalition

-Dr. Dong Moon Shin is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor and Executive Vice Chair of Hematology/Medical Oncology, Professor of Otolaryngology, Director of the Head and Neck Cancer SPORE Program, Executive Vice Chair for Education of Hematology/Medical Oncology, Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
+Dr. Dong Moon Shin is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor of Hematology/Medical Oncology, Professor of Otolaryngology, Director of the Head and Neck Cancer SPORE Program, Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
 Dr. Shin has a highly successful scholar and research track record as a head and neck cancer investigator.
 He is a well established international and national recognized investigator in head and neck cancer research related to biology, biomarkers, chemoprevention, biochemoprevention, nanotherapeutics and molecularly-based innovative new therapy.
-He has extensive administrative experience as Director of the Clinical and Translational Cancer Prevention Program, Director of the NCI Sponsored Head and Neck Cancer SPORE Program and Associate Director of Academic Development at the Emory University Winship Cancer Institute.
+He has extensive administrative experience as Director of the Clinical and Translational Cancer Prevention Program, Director of the NCI Sponsored Head and Neck Cancer SPORE Program and formerly as the Associate Director of Academic Development at the Winship Cancer Institute of Emory University.